nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Since I use terraform with remote-exec, I have to request a public IP via `dynamic_ip_required = true`.
 To accommodate the bundled installation scripts, I packaged the entire setup into one terraform module called `consul`.

+Since the host is not publicly accessible I have to work around `releases.hashicorp.com` not being accessible.
+This is easily fixed by downloading the necessary archives first, and then copying them over via scp.

 Note that I use the `connection` attribute to instruct terraform to use the jump host I created previously to connect to any consul instance.